linzhou-zhong/your_lucky_song/README.md

 url = user.feel_lucky()
 ```

-Where `yds` is used to get the date you were born, and to get your lucky song from `feel_lucky` right now `:satisfied:`.
+Where `yds` is used to get the date you were born, and to get your lucky song from `feel_lucky` right now !.